osmosis-labs/osmosis/docs/developing/cli/install.md

 # Install Osmosis

-This guide will explain how to install the osmosid binary into your system.
+This guide will explain how to install the osmosisd binary onto your system.

 On Ubuntu start by updating your system: